thecredibleway/thecredibleway-com/docs/faq/questions/how-can-the-bible-be-trusted-if-it-was-written-by-mere-men.md

 a married person doesn't question the existence of their spouse simply because they can't offer *"scientific proof"* of their love, the Christian walks in daily relationship with God.
 This is not irrational - it's relational.
-Jesus said in [John 17:3](https://www.biblegateway.com/passage/?search=john%2017%3A3&version=NKJV), *"Now this is eternal life - that they may know you, the only true God, and Jesus Christ whom you have sent."*
+Jesus said in [John 17:3](https://www.biblegateway.com/passage/?search=john%2017%3A3&version=NKJV), *"Now this is eternal life - that they may know you, the only true God and Jesus Christ whom you have sent."*

 :::tip[Knowing God]